CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

 \subsection{Comparison with MPD}

-As SOTA models \cite{lu2024multi,lu2024towards} use MPD, we compare the performance of our proposed MRLD + MSDFA with MPD in Row \textcircled{ 7} to \textcircled{ 10} of Table \ref{table:discriminator_ablation_study}.
+As SOTA models \cite{lu2024multi,lu2024towards} use MPD, we compare the performance of our proposed MRLD + MSDFA with MPD in row \textcircled{ 7} to \textcircled{ 10} of Table \ref{table:discriminator_ablation_study}.

 \textbf{Row\textcircled{ 10}:} The combination of MPD + MRPD + MRAD gives NISQA-MOS of 4.18, which is lower than our proposed combinations of MRLD + MSDFA + MRAD + MRPD in Row\textcircled{ 6}.
 This statement also holds for other metrics as well.
-As MRAD + MRPD is common in both cases, this proves that the MRLD + MSDFA performs better than MPD alone.
+As MRAD + MRPD is common in both cases, this shows that the MRLD + MSDFA performs better than MPD alone.
 Moreover, we are getting better performance with only 483.2k parameters in total for MRLD + MSDFA, compared to 22M parameters of MPD.
 This is a significant finding as our MRLD + MSDFA gives better performance compared to MPD with 40x smaller parameters (22M vs 483.2k).
-This will provide a stepping stone for smaller models in edge devices without sacrificing performance.
+This will provide a stepping stone for smaller models in edge devices without sacrificing performance (refer to Appendix \ref{subsec:Parameter Breakdown for Discriminators} for details on discriminator).